zcash/halo2/book/src/design/keys.md

   for diversified addresses.

-Other than the above, Orchard retains the same design rationale for its keys and addresses as Sapling, and the same bech32 encoding.
-For example, diversifiers remain at 11 bytes, so that Orchard addresses are the same length as Sapling addresses.
+Other than the above, Orchard retains the same design rationale for its keys and addresses as Sapling.
+For example, diversifiers remain at 11 bytes, so that a raw Orchard address is the same length as a raw Sapling address.

-The "human-readable part" for Orchard payment addresses is "zo", i.e. all addresses have the prefix "zo1".
-Other prefixes and key formats will be described in section 5.6 of the protocol specification.
+Orchard payment addresses do not have a stand-alone string encoding.
+Instead, we define "unified addresses" that can bundle together addresses of different types, including Orchard.
+Unified addresses have a Human-Readable Part of "u" on Mainnet, i.e. they will have the prefix "u1".
+For specifications of this and other formats (e.g. for Orchard viewing and spending keys), see section 5.6.4 of the NU5 protocol specification [#NU5-orchardencodings].

 ## Hierarchical deterministic wallets